-- a. at least three and not more than four subjects must be offered at higher level (HL) and the others at standard level (SL). - b. one subject must be selected from each of groups 1 to 5 - c. a mathematics subject must be selected from group 5 - d. the sixth subject may be selected from group 6 or from groups 3 or 4.
+- a. at least three and not more than four subjects must be offered at higher level (HL) and the others at standard level (SL). - b. one subject must be selected from each of groups 1 to 5, a group 2 subject may be replaced by an additional group 1 subject. - c. a mathematics subject must be selected from group 5 - d. the sixth subject may be selected from group 6 or from groups 2-4.
 It is important that the combination of courses selected is appropriate for each student's ability and interests, as well as their university and career aspirations.
 Students are advised to take IB Higher Level subjects that they enjoy the most and want to spend extra time on; and to research and consider the entry requirements of university courses of interest before making their selection.

-1. Are there any entry requirements?
+2. Are there any entry requirements?